< Go to Jogging Strollers

 Bottom line: Difficult to push and turn with the worst run-ability

 The Graco Fast Action Fold Jogger earned the third lowest score out of the 16 products we tested.
-In our opinion this easy on the eyes stroller only has that going for it.
-With a front swivel wheel that continually locked when we didn't want it too, combined with an inability to track straight and a general consensus that we'd like to burn it as opposed to push it, this is definitely a stroller we don't recommend.
-Despite the Graco brand being known for budget friendly options that are relatively good quality, this model fails to really bring anything useful to the table no matter what your goals are.
-In addition, if you are a serious runner, we suspect its lack of solid tracking and suspension will have you leaving it by the curb and carrying baby home.
+In our opinion, this easy on the eyes stroller only has that going for it.
+With a front swivel wheel that continually locked when we didn't want it too, combined with an inability to track straight and a consensus that we'd like to burn it as opposed to push it, this is a stroller we don't recommend.
+Despite the Graco brand being known for budget-friendly options that are relatively good quality, this model fails to really bring anything useful to the table no matter what your goals are.
+Also, if you are a serious runner, we suspect its lack of solid tracking and suspension will have you leaving it by the curb and carrying baby home.

 RELATED REVIEW: The Race for the Best Jogging Stroller of 2017

 Graco's new jogger is what they call a crossover stroller that combines many features of a traditional stroller with jogging features.
 This stroller has air-filled, rubber tires and a lockable front swivel wheel for transition from strolling to jogging.
 This stroller has the one-second FastAction and it self stands.
 The seat can recline in multiple positions and has a child tray for snacks and treasures.
 It comes with a convertible 3-5 point harness and reflectors for safety.
 And it has a parent's tray with a smartphone cradle, 2 cup holders, and a covered storage compartment.
 It accepts all Graco Click Connect with a one step attachment.

 The chart below is a comparison of the overall scores for each jogging stroller in this review.
 The Graco is shown in blue.

 The metric sections below provide details on the Graco's performance during testing of each metric.
 Metric scores were used to calculate overall scores and product rank.